phil-opp/blog_os/blog/content/second-edition/posts/10-paging-implementation/index.md

 ## Another Paging Post?

-If you follow this blog, you have probably seen the [_Advanced Paging_](/advanced-paging) post that we published at the end of January.
+If you follow this blog, you have probably seen the [_Advanced Paging_](/advanced-paging) post that was published at the end of January.
 After receiving some [negative feedback] about the use of recursive page tables in that post, I decided to rewrite that post using a [different approach] for accessing the page table frames.

 [negative feedback]: https://news.ycombinator.com/item?id=19017995
 [different approach]: https://github.com/phil-opp/blog_os/issues/545